 An alternative is a window perch.
 Window perches add vertical space, but they don’t take up floor space.
 They’re usually mounted via suction cups, but some lean on a windowsill.
 As long as your cat isn’t a chonk due to stealing another cat’s food, they’re stable and safe.
 Make sure to check how much weight they can safely hold before purchasing one if you have larger cats.

 If you’re concerned about safety, have a double level window perch that also is made by K&H Pet Products (they make genuinely great pet products).
-I got mine when Zoloft first came home and have only had the suction cups 3 times in the over 6 years I’ve had it.
-Because it has multiple suction cups, it’s never completely fallen off and it has never been the same suction cup.
+I got mine when Zoloft first came home and have only had the suction cups 3 times in the over 7 years I’ve had it.
+Because it has multiple suction cups, it’s never completely fallen off the window.
 They’re really well built!

 If you have multiple cats or want to add more space you can get multilevel window perches.
 K&H even makes multilevel window towers with built in cat grass pots.
 It’s a great feature with a little more enrichment for your cat.
 Plus, it being mounted on a window means the cat grass will get plenty of sun.